zakisaati/Pseudomonas_pangenome/analyses/genomes_annotation.md

 First, we downloaded the database from here: https://www.ebi.ac.uk/merops/download_list.shtml.
 Concretely, from the "Peptidase Protein Sequences" section

-Then, we formated the database as follows:
+Then, we formatted the database as follows:

 ~~~
 $ awk '{print $1}' pepunit.lib > pepunit.faa